In case you want to use Offen for collecting usage data in a production setup or similar, there are a few requirements

 In case you would use the script on a website running on an entirely different host domain, usage data would be collected for users that have third party cookies enabled only.

 Offen itself requires to be served using SSL.
 This enables us to guarantee data is being transmitted without the possibility of third parties intercepting any communication.
 In case you do not have a SSL certificate for your Offen subdomain, you can configure Offen to automatically request and periodically renew a free certificate for the subdomain it is running on from LetsEncrypt.
 See the configuration section below for how to use this feature.

 In case you do have a SSL certificate for the domain you are planning to run Offen on (e.g. a wildcard certificate for your top domain), pass the certificate’s location to the runtime configuration and Offen will use the certificate.
 See the configuration section below for information on how to do so.

 While Offen can take care of itself being run using SSL, the protocol used to serve the host document also matters, as it defines whether browsers consider the execution context secure or not.
 This means that in case you serve your website using plain

 Using SSL for your site will be benefitial regarding lots of other aspects as well.
 You can check the LetsEncrypt website for plenty of information on how to get free and robust SSL for any setup.

 Offen is expecting a relational datastore to be available for it to store event and account data.
-By default it will use a SQLite database that is simply stored on the host system.
+By default it will use a SQLite database that is stored on the host system.
 This works well and is a good choice if you do not serve very high amounts of traffic.

 In case you want to scale Offen or need more performance you might want to use a MySQL or Postgres database instead.
 See the configuration section below for how to configure dialect and database location.